Camera Exposure Basics: Shutter Speeds, Aperture, F Stops, and ISO

 However, there may be times that using a higher ISO setting might be the best way to go.
 A simple example might be

 when you are in a poorly lit place and your pictures are coming out too dark.
-If your camera is set on ISO 100,
+If your camera is set on ISO 100, change

-light to produce a well exposed picture.
+produce a well exposed picture.

 Here is another example of when you might need to change the ISO setting.
 Lets say you are at an indoor sporting

 event with lots of fast movement.
 Your camera is set to ISO 100.
-The cameras' exposure metering system suggests a
+The cameras' exposure metering system suggests

-lens aperture setting of F4 and a shutter speed of 1/30 for a correctly exposed picture. (assume that F4 is your
+a lens aperture setting of F4 and a shutter speed of 1/30 for a correctly exposed picture. (assume that F4 is your

 maximum aperture width)